Places to see in Dublin

 For a book lover, this library is an awe-inspiring place, housing thousands of rare and unusual books it is an antiquarian dream.
 Admission does include a visit to the Book of Kells, an ornate manuscript of the Gospels, which Celtic monks decorated by hand in the ninth century, but only 2 pages are turned over every day so you might only see text and not the glorious illuminations.
 If you get a chance you absolutely must visit Monasterboice and the Village of Kells to see some of Ireland’s largest celtic crosses and the place where the Book of Kells originated.

 The Dublin Writers Museum covers three centuries of Irish literature, with exhibitions showcasing the life, works, materials and personal items of some of the country’s literary icons, from WB Yeats to Frank McCourt.

 8. Chester Beatty Library, Clock Tower Building Dublin Castle

 The library’s exhibitions are built on the personal collection of Alfred Chester Beatty.
 Mr Beatty was born in the United States and was later made an honorary Irish citizen.
-He was a world traveler with a voracious appetite for collecting .
+He was a world traveller with a voracious appetite for collecting.
 With free admission and described by the Lonely Planet as not just the best museum in Dublin, but one of the best in Europe, the Chester Beatty Library is a must-see.
-It is the only Museum in Ireland to win ‘European Museum of the Year’.
+It is the only Museum in Ireland to win the ‘European Museum of the Year’.